 Uncovered writers may have to meet calls for substantial additional margin in the event of adverse market movements.
 Even if a writer has enough equity in his account to avoid a margin call, increased margin requirements on his option positions will make that equity unavailable for other purposes.

 If a holder of a physical delivery call option exercises and wishes to purchase the underlying interest on credit, the holder may be required to deposit margin with the holder's brokerage firm.
 Holders of physical delivery options on a foreign currency should be aware that, at the date of this booklet, foreign currency has no value for margin purposes except to the extent that credit has been extended on the same foreign currency.

-Certain limited risk spreads, butterfly spreads and box spreads (collectively referred to as "spreads") may now be established and carried in a cash account.
-Provided the spread is composed of European style, cash settled index options that all expire at the same time, it may be effected in the cash account.
-Butterfly spreads and box spreads must meet the definition contained in Exchange's Rule 12.3(a).
-The requirement for debit (or long) spreads is to pay for the net debit in full.
+Certain limited risk spreads, including butterfly spreads and box spreads (collectively referred to as "spreads"), may now be established and carried in a cash account if the spread is composed of European style, cash settled index options that all expire at the same time..
+For basic two-legged spreads The requirement for debit (or long) spreads is to pay for the net debit in full.
 For credit (or short) spreads, cash or cash equivalents equal to the maximum risk (less the net credit received for selling the spread) must be deposited and held in the account.